owncloud/ocis/services/auth-basic/README.md

 ## Scalability

-Scalability, just like memory and cpu consumption, are highly dependent on the configured auth manager.
-When using the recommended one (`"ldap"`) there is no persistance as requests will just be forwarded to the ldap-server.
-Therefore multiple instances of the `auth-basic` service can be started without further configuration.
-Be aware that other auth managers might not allow that. `"json"` auth managers for example persist to the disc and can therefore not be scaled to multiple instances easily.
+Scalability, just like memory and CPU consumption, are highly dependent on the configured auth manager.
+When using the recommended one which is `"ldap"`, there is no persistance as requests will just be forwarded to the LDAP server.
+Therefore, multiple instances of the `auth-basic` service can be started without further configuration.
+Be aware, that other auth managers might not allow that.